 This time, it was what Jungkook had first expected to see that greeted him on the other side of those doors.
 An actual lab, with long counters covered in microscopes, beakers, graduated cylinders, balances and all sorts of tools that Jungkook could not even identify.
 Countless books and manuals, stacks of paper and post it notes marked with incomprehensible scribbles.
 Shelves filled with even more textbooks and also containers enclosing substances Jungkook doubted were food or drink.
 Everything was metallic, reminding him of stainless steel, but the surfaces were too smooth to be that.
 Most likely a completely different material the younger man had no clue existed, which would not be surprising considering the impressive extravagance of the facility.

 He understood why the living room had seemed so untouched: here was where the scientist truly lived, with emptied cups here and there and even clothes loosely hung on the side of shelves.
-With his quick scan of the room he even noticed a blanket and a pillow, easily imagining the smaller man falling asleep atop one of those tables after hours of diligent work.
+With his quick scan of the room, he even noticed a blanket and a pillow, easily imagining the smaller man falling asleep atop one of those tables after hours of diligent work.

 “Here’s where I spent the grand majority of the last five years, enclosed in these same four walls.”

 The man raised his hands towards said walls, turning on himself with a faint smile.
-One would have thought he were happy to be in such a setting, but the subtle strain in his traits seemed obvious to Jungkook, being the ardent observer he always was.
+One would have thought he was happy to be in such a setting, but the subtle strain in his traits seemed obvious to Jungkook, being the ardent observer he always was.
 A slight twitch in the corner of his lip, showcasing the true, bittersweet feelings the scientist must have felt towards the place.
 Jungkook was nowhere near an avid expert on body language, but he knew people, had observed and been around all sorts of them.
 He had sharp skills in quickly reading someone and assessing a situation, considering his job and how good he was at it, and a general uncertainty was what he felt regarding what was facing him; mimicking his own.

 A gut feeling.